-Have a sneak peek at Providence–the sequel to Chara’s Promise!
+Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise!
 Shhh.
 Don’t tell anyone that it’s here

 On the United Federation of Nations starship Chara’s Promise in orbit around Providence, the fourth planet of the Beta Canum Venaticorum system.